sde-coursepack/sde-coursepack.github.io/modules/intro/_posts/2022-01-04-Improving.md

 # Don't panic

+> “In many of the more relaxed civilizations on the Outer Eastern Rim of the Galaxy, the Hitch-Hiker's Guide has already supplanted the great Encyclopaedia Galactica as the standard repository of all knowledge and wisdom, for though it has many omissions and contains much that is apocryphal, or at least wildly inaccurate, it scores over the older, more pedestrian work in two important respects.
+First, it is slightly cheaper; and secondly it has the words DON'T PANIC inscribed in large friendly letters on its cover.” - __Hitchhiker's Guide to that Galaxy__, Douglas Adams

 At this point, three pages in, you may be worried this is a class about software theory, reading articles from the 1980s.
-Nothing can be further from the truth! **This class is all about practice!** Nearly everything we do in this class will involve code.
+Nothing can be further from the truth! **This class is all about practice!** Nearly everything we do in this class will involve planning, writing, analyzing, and fixing code.

 So far, you've been learning how to write code.
 Good!
 This is a vital skill set that will serve you the rest of your life!
 But now understand two unfortunate realities:

 1) You don't know everything
 2) You don't know most of what you don't know

 The same is true of everyone!
 This is the act of learning.

-# In this course
+## In this course

 In this course, we will practice many new tools and techniques:
 1) Version control systems to help ensure everyone is working together
 2) Testing practices to efficiently detect and correct bugs, and ensure they stayed corrected
 3) Design systems that allows the system to evolve overtime with less effort.
 4) Communicating design to your team and others
 5) Writing and refactoring code in such a way that it's easier to understand, re-use, and test
 6) Building GUIs to broaden the usability of our software
 7) Connecting to a database to ensure our software system data can persist even when it's not running.

 Learning these tools and techniques is a valuable undertaking for it's own purposes.
 But in learning, we seek not just to use these tools, but use them wisely, knowing their limits, and planning how to look for and prevent failures.

-# "Do I really need to..."
+## "Do I really need to..."

 There will be times during this semester you say:

-"Do I really need to do test driven development?
+* "Do I really need to do test driven development?
 I can just test at the end..."
-"Do I really have to use all these classes?
+* "Do I really have to use all these classes?
 I can write it all in main..."
-"Do I really need to commit after every function?
+* "Do I really need to commit after every function?
 It's faster if I commit at the end..."
-"Do I really need to learn this design pattern?
+* "Do I really need to learn this design pattern?
 I can just figure out a solution on my own..."

 Etc. Etc. Etc. This betrays a form of fundamental conceit we humans have.
 To quote Fred Brooks: